 The information on this page is intended to build on links between the Department of English and Linguistics and secondary school teachers.
 Our staff are happy to work with teachers of English and languages to share information, expertise, and experiences.

 We are keen to arrange and support regular opportunities for department staff and school teachers to meet.
-The 'Meet the Teachers' evening, held at the University Bookshop in December 2016, was a relaxed and convivial evening where university teachers and school teachers met to share interests and discoveries, and better understand life on the other side of the Year13-First Year divide.
+Our 'Meet the Teachers' evenings, held at the University Bookshop in 2016 and the University Staff Club in 2017, are a relaxed and convivial evening where university teachers and school teachers meet to share interests and discoveries, and better understand life on the other side of the Year13-First Year divide.
 We will advertise any upcoming events of this nature on our Facebook page and on the Secondary English mailing list.

 Staff from the English programme, linguistics programme, and the Centre for Irish and Scottish Studies, are happy to visit your school.
 Staff can talk to groups of students or staff, or even take a guest teaching session of your English or language class.
 These visits are especially useful for introducing students to linguistics, as it is a fascinating subject that they might not have come across before.
 Please contact Nicola Cummins (email@example.com) or the department reception (firstname.lastname@example.org or ph 479 8952) to discuss arrangements.

 You are welcome to bring your class to the University for a taste of life as a student of English and Linguistics.
 Please contact Nicola Cummins (email@example.com) for a visit related to English, or Irish and Scottish studies, and contact Dr Moyra Sweetnam Evans (firstname.lastname@example.org) for a visit related to Linguistics.